-In order to add new resources into the EGI production infrastructure a basic set of operational interfaces that must be supported by the newcomers has to be defined.
+In order to add new resources into the EGI production infrastructure a basic set of operational interfaces that must be supported by the newcomers has to be defined and described in their basic functionality.

 Different resources will use different middleware components.
 EGI-InSPIRE will use the Unified Middleware Distribution (UMD).
 The UMD integrates middleware components provided by the European Middleware Initiative project (EMI), by the Initiative for Globus in Europe (IGE) project, and other external sources called "Community Contributions".
 Services from the gLite, ARC and UNICORE middleware stacks will be included in the EMI release.
 Within the scope of this document middleware stacks collected in the UMD are taken into account.